duniter/duniter/doc/Protocol.md

 #### Inline format

-Certification may exists under *inline format* which describes the certification under a simple line.
-Here is general structure:
+Certifications may exist in an *inline format*, which describes the certification in a simple line.
+Here is the general structure:

     PUBKEY_FROM:PUBKEY_TO:BLOCK_ID:SIGNATURE